C. L. R. James: U.S. and the Johnson–Forest Tendency

-James would still describe himself as a Leninist despite his rejection of Vladimir Lenin's conception of the vanguard role of the revolutionary party.
+James still described himself as a Leninist despite his rejection of Vladimir Lenin's conception of the vanguard role of the revolutionary party.
 He argued for socialists to support the emerging black nationalist movements.
 By 1949, James rejected the idea of a vanguard party.
 This led the Johnson–Forest Tendency to leave the Trotskyist movement and rename itself the Correspondence Publishing Committee.

-In 1955 after James had left for Britain, about half the membership of the Committee withdrew, under the leadership of Raya Dunayevskaya, to form a separate tendency of Marxist-humanism and found the organisation News and Letters Committees.
+In 1955 after James had left for Britain, about half the membership of the Committee withdrew, under the leadership of Raya Dunayevskaya, to form a separate tendency of Marxist humanism and found the organisation News and Letters Committees.
 Whether Dunayevskaya's faction had constituted a majority or a minority in the Correspondence Publishing Committee remains a matter of dispute.
 Historian Kent Worcester says that Dunayevskaya's supporters formed a majority, but Martin Glaberman says in New Politics that the faction loyal to James had a majority.

 The Committee split again in 1962, as Grace Lee Boggs and James Boggs, two key activists, left to pursue a more Third Worldist approach.
 The remaining Johnsonites, including leading member Martin Glaberman, reconstituted themselves as Facing Reality.
 James advised the group from Great Britain until it dissolved in 1970, against his urging.

 James's writings were also influential in the development of Autonomist Marxism as a current within Marxist thought.
 He himself saw his life's work as developing the theory and practice of Leninism.